JerryLinLinLin/JerryLinLinLin.github.io/_posts/2025-11-16-binary-ninja-with-chatgpt-win-client.md

 > `MCP: Running`

-This means the MCP bridge script is active inside Binary Ninja.
+This means the MCP bridge script is active inside Binary Ninja and ready to accept connections.

 ![Binary Ninja MCP plugin in plugin manager](image-20251116173708685.png)